toscawidgets/tw2.forms/README.rst

 ToscaWidgets
 ============

 ToscaWidgets is a web widget toolkit for Python to aid in the creation, packaging and distribution of common view elements normally used in the web.

-tw2.forms contains the basic form widgets.
+The tw2.forms package contains the basic html form widgets.

 Build Status
 ------------